Working with Security Alerts

 Indicates activities that can put specific identities at risk for more severe attacks that could result in identity theft or privileged escalation

 Indicates activities that can lead to identity theft, privilege escalation, or other high-impact attacks

 You can change the status of a security alert by clicking the current status of the security alert and selecting one of the following Open, Suppressed, Closed, or Deleted.
 To do this, click the three dots at the top right corner of a specific alert to reveal the list of available actions.

 Open: All new security alerts appear in this list.

 Close: Is used to track security alerts that you identified, researched, and fixed for mitigated.

 Suppress: Suppressing an alert means you want to ignore it for now, and only be alerted again if there's a new instance.
-This means that if there's a similar alert Azure ATP doesn't reopen it.
+This means that if there's a similar alert Defender for Identity doesn't reopen it.
 But if the alert stops for seven days, and is then seen again, a new alert is opened.

 Delete: If you Delete an alert, it is deleted from the system, from the database and you will NOT be able to restore it.
 After you click delete, you'll be able to delete all security alerts of the same type.

-The configuration pages can only be modified by Azure ATP admins.
+The configuration pages can only be modified by Defender for Identity admins.